-MIJB has set out its approach for transforming the health and care system over the long term in its Strategic Plan 2022-32 and has defined its priorities for the next ten years through its Transformation Plan.
+MIJB has set out its approach for transforming the health and care system over the long term in its Strategic Plan 2019-29 and has defined its priorities for the next five years through its Transformation Plan.
+The Strategic Plan becomes due for renewal in October 2022.
 The Strategic Plan is underpinned by three Strategic Outcomes